New factory ring makers & online stores cause market misperceptions.

 I see a lot of misinformation on this one.
 I think it's because there are a lot of variables and jewelers want

 to simplify things.
-I also think a lot of them honestly don't have the base of knowledge I just wrote about above.
+I also think a lot of them honestly don't have the base of knowledge I'm currently presenting.

 It's also fairly likely that some of them simply want to disparage something they can't make, or don't understand,